-It’s dark o’clock, which means it’s time for an evening run for at least half the year.
+It’s dark o’clock, which means it’s time for a run most of the year… that could mean in the morning or running at night.
 It’s not ideal to always head out in the dark, but getting a run in whenever you can is ideal.

 For years now, I’ve risen without an alarm clock, slipped on my running shoes and headed out to sweat.

 But I have other friends who may not find time in their day until 7PM and if that’s all they have, then that’s what works!
 There are a few potential drawbacks to running late at night.

 - Safety is often a bigger issue a night with more cars on the road – so get reflective running gear

 - The increase in adrenaline and cortisol can make it harder to wind down for sleep – but not for everyone!

 What matters the most is CONSISTENCY.